Perry County Nursing Center

 Ability to Keep Residents Mobile

-This indicates the percentage of residents that remained mobile levels over time.
-Retaining mobility can be a great sign for residents' well-being.
+This is the percent of residents that remained mobile levels over time.
+Optimizing mobility is often a good sign for residents' health.

 Hospitalizations